anchore/webinar-demo/docs/02-visibility.md

 Check out the new application in the Web UI by visiting `/applications` and see the Dockerfile getting picked up.
 Finally drill in and export an SBOM.

-This release contained a Dockerfile, so lets move on to build an image.
+This release contained a Dockerfile, so let's move on to build an image.

 ### SBOM Visibility of images